CTSRD-CHERI/morello-early-performance-results/src/introduction/README.md

 Arm’s Morello[^1] is a first-generation, CHERI-enabled prototype CPU based on Arm’s Neoverse N1, as found in the N1SDP evaluation board.
-CHERI is an architectural feature that promises to dramatically improve software security through fine-grained memory protection and scalable compartmentalization.
+CHERI[^2] is an architectural feature that promises to dramatically improve software security through fine-grained memory protection and scalable compartmentalization.
 Supported by UKRI, Morello is a research platform to evaluate CHERI at an